The Interactive Session metric recorded by Citrix Director has always confused those trying to investigate why logon times are so high.

 So whilst Director records logon times, it is important to understand that this is the time taken from clicking to launch a resource until the machine is actually usable even though the actual logon may have completed some time before that.
 This produces innacurate results in Director for true logon times.

 The Interactive Session time is calculated once Event ID 1000 is logged on the VDA.
 The faster the UPM Event User Message runs the quicker Event 1000 is logged and the calculation is complete.

-Open your gold image or Citrix App Layering Platform Layer (the Platform Layer should contain your VDA software).
+On VDAs earlier than 7.14.1, open your gold image or Citrix App Layering Platform Layer (the Platform Layer should contain your VDA software).
 Launch RegEdit and navigate to HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Run.
 Delete the Citrix UPM UserMsg string.
 Finalise the image.

 Now using Group Policy, create a new GPO which applies to all users logging on to the VDA.

 Within the GPO expand User Configuration -> Preferences -> Control Panel Settings -> Scheduled Tasks -> New -> Scheduled Task (At least Windows 7).

 On the General tab specify a name.
 Keep the task running under %LogonDomain%\%LogonUser%.
 Set Configure for to Windows 7 or the highest available OS.